 Carlos Vargas-Silva is an associate professor and senior researcher at the University of Oxford, where he is based at COMPAS.
 He is also a member of Kellogg College.
 He teaches in Oxford's interdisciplinary graduate program in migration studies.
-Carlos has been a consultant in migration related projects for the Asian Development Bank, European Commission, the Inter-American Development Bank, World Bank, UK Home Office and the United Nations University.
-He is Associate Editor of the journal Migration Studies and the Princial Investigator for the project The Labour Market Impacts of Forced Migration.
+Carlos has been a consultant in migration related projects for the Asian Development Bank, European Commission, Inter-American Development Bank, International Labour Organization, International Organization for Migration, World Bank, UK Home Office and the United Nations University.
+He is Associate Editor of the journal Migration Studies.

 Associate Professor and Senior Researcher, Centre on Migration, Policy and Society (COMPAS)